-We evaluated the effect of a loss pattern such as the one reported on the Internet on the VoIP quality, using the standardized PESQ measure.
+We evaluated the effect of losses that mimic realistic Internet patterns on VoIP quality.
+Our evaluation is based on the standardized PESQ measure.
 To do so, we instantiated a network with various levels of loss and burstiness (we define burstiness as the conditional probability of loosing a packet when the previous packet was lost) in the Emulab [5] testbed, and measured the quality degradation when sending a VoIP stream on that network.

 Emulab is a testing environment that allows deployment of networks with given characteristics composed of real computers running Linux, connected through real routers and switches.
-Link latency, capacity and loss2 are emulated using additional computers that delay packets or drop them with certain probability or if their rate exceeds the requested link capacity.
+Link latency, capacity and loss are emulated using additional computers that delay packets or drop them with certain probability or if their rate exceeds the requested link capacity.
 All the Emulab machines are also directly connected through a local area network through which they are managed and can be accessed from the Internet.
 On this local area network we constantly monitored the clock synchronization between the computers involved in our experiments and accurately adjusted our one-way latency measurements.

 We used the G.711 codec with PLC to transfer a 5 minute audio file using UDP over the lossy network, repeating each experiment for 20 times.
-The network had a 50 msec delay and 10 Mbps capacity, enough to emulate a trans-continental long-distance call over a wide area network.
+The network had a 50 msec delay and 10 Mbps capacity, enough to emulate a trans-continental longdistance call over a wide area network.
 We finally decoded the audio file at the destination, divided it into 12 second intervals corresponding to normal conversation sentences, and compared each sentence interval with the original to generate its PESQ score.